How to Export WooCommerce Products to Google Merchant Center

 - Shipping Label: Used to group products together so specific shipping rates can be configured in GMC.
 Expects a string or plain text.

-Advanced Attributes Section
+Step 8: Modify Advanced Attributes

 - Multipack: Used to indicate that multiple identical products have been grouped for sale as one product.
 Expects a numerical value.